Yale Sustainable Dining

 - American Humane certified cage free, vegetarian-fed eggs

-- Niman Ranch pork and beef
+- Niman Ranch pork

 - Antibiotic-free, vegetarian fed, cafe free chicken